niklasf/build-raspbian-image/README.md

  * `fail2ban` to ban IPs trying too many wrong SSH passwords for some time.
    Works without any configuration.

+ * `needrestart`, telling you which services to restart after package upgrades.

  * Install `apt-cron` to automatically look for package updates.
 Regularly updates the package lists (but does not install anything) if installed without any reconfiguration.